ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

 There is even a variant to import all names that a module defines.
 This imports all names except those beginning with an underscore `_`.
 In most cases Python programmers do not use this facility since it introduces an unknown set of names into the interpreter, possibly hiding some things you have already defined.

-If the module name is followed by as, then the name following as is bound directly to the imported module:
+If the module name is followed by as then the name following as is bound directly to the imported module:

 `import fibonacci_module as fibonacci_module_renamed`

-It can also be used when utilising from with similar effects:
+It can also be used when utilizing from with similar effects:

 ```{code-cell}
 from fibonacci_module import fibonacci_at_position as fibonacci_at_position_renamed